What's your project?

 Refinishing Hardwood Floors

 Hardwood is perhaps the most practical of all flooring materials.
-But over time, the protective finish may wear off, most noticably in heavy traffic areas.
-This is the perfect time to refinish your wood flooring.
+But over time, the protective finish may wear off, most noticeably in heavy traffic areas.
+This is the prime reason for refinishing hardwood floors.
 Applying a modern new finish can even make hardwood floors much easier to maintain than when they were originally installed.

 Another good reason to refinish your hardwood floor is to freshen up the finish of a wood floor that's dulled from being hidden under carpet for years.